pixelcmtd/CXClient/UPDATER.md

 years."
 If we run this updater on every shutdown (how it should be used), once our servers go offline, it will annoy you on every shutdown.
-* "I won't be able to reminise about 20 years from now"
-If you *have* to update, you won't be able to use the really old versions in a few years, which would be fatal retro-wise.
+* "I won't be able to reminisce about 20 years from now" If you *have* to update, you won't be able to use the really old versions in a few years, which would be fatal retro-wise.